 Graphical representation is a powerful tool which allows you to quickly analyze large amounts of data.
 Some information is lost - for example, you cannot read the contents of a text file by looking at it's bitmap image.
 But you can tell where a repetitive pattern is in such file far quicker than by scrolling in a text editor.

 In a similar manner, looking at a ROM hexdump will tell you what kind of program is stored there (if there are any strings).
 But by looking at an entropy map you will be able to spot regions where there is machine code, strings or other data within several seconds.

-RomView is not the ultimate tool to solve all problems, but can be a good addition to your toolkit.
+RomView can be a good addition to your reverse engineering toolkit!

 Back to homepage